maxbeber/deep-water/README.md

 The topics below can be studied and analysed in the context of the project:

-- Apply post-processing techniques such as defrosting;
+- Apply post-processing techniques such as defrosting
-- Collect satellite imagery with clouds;
+- Collect satellite imagery with clouds
-- Collect more data using the [sentinelsat](https://pypi.org/project/sentinelsat/) package;
+- Collect more data using the [sentinelsat](https://pypi.org/project/sentinelsat/) package.
-- Estimate the volume of a given water body;
+- Estimate the volume of a given water body.